timothyAgevi/moring-backend/README.md

 ### A simple blog `API`

 This is a simple implementation of a blog app that one can(Once registered):
+- Users can create account
+- Users can update their profile
 - Create posts
 - Update their posts
 - Delete personal posts